 Top tip – manipulate time zones so that you play them when they’re tired.
 It’s a great way to score victory! 🙂

-It brought us much closer together and started to convince me that we could actually make this work.
-I’m not saying that a video call is just as good as them being next to you actually in the flesh, but it’s a very good second.
+Video can bring you much closer together.
+I’m not saying that a video call is just as good as having them next to you actually in the flesh, but it’s a very good second.
 All of a sudden, you can hear them breathe, watch them break out into laughter, and even blow them a kiss.
 Suddenly, you don’t feel so far away from them.

 How Often Should You Do It?

-You can Skype your partner as much or as little as you want.
-My long distance relationship advice is video calling three to four times a week, as it will help you retain a closeness that you need more than ever in a long-distance relationship.
+You should aim for at least three to four times a week, as it will help you retain a closeness that you need more than ever in a long-distance relationship.

 It’s also something you can look forward to and, at times, you really will feel as though you’re hanging out together.